Murder of Ben Wilson

-Ben Wilson, an American high school basketball star from Neal F. Simeon High School in Chicago, Illinois, USA, was shot in the neighborhood surrounding the school during its lunch hour on November 20, 1984.
+Ben Wilson, an American high school basketball star from Neal F. Simeon High School in Chicago, Illinois, US, was shot in the neighborhood surrounding the school during its lunch hour on November 20, 1984.
 Wilson died from injuries sustained in the shooting the following morning.

 Background

 At the time of the shooting, Wilson was seventeen years old and had just started his senior year at Simeon.
 As a junior, he had led the Simeon Wolverines basketball team to the Illinois Class AA state championship, and over the summer he was given the honor of being ranked as the best high school player in the entire nation.

 Day of the shooting

 Domestic problem

 In spite of all the accolades that were bestowed upon him, Wilson's personal life was growing complicated.
 During his junior year, he and his girlfriend Jetun Rush conceived a child.
 Rush gave birth to the child, a boy named Brandon, over the summer.
 Almost immediately thereafter, she became withdrawn from Wilson and largely focused on taking care of the baby.

 Wilson did not fully understand why Rush had pushed him away and as time went on, it started to have an effect on him.
 As the school year started, Wilson was beginning to grow more and more frustrated by the situation and his interactions with Rush became significantly tense, to the point where they were having loud arguments in the school hallways between classes.
 Wilson's temper eventually would get the best of him as he shoved a teacher to the floor when the teacher tried to break up another argument between the two.

 As the Simeon student body began preparing for lunch period on November 20, Wilson elected to try and talk to Rush again instead of eating with his teammates as he usually did.
 Once again, Rush was not interested.
 Wilson persisted, though, and followed her as she began walking up the street outside Simeon.